njm1250/sentiment-api/README.md

 # Sentiment API

-An API that provides sentiment analysis for various purposes, with a focus on finance.
-This API is designed to help users analyze the sentiment around assets, stocks, cryptocurrencies, and more using data from social media and other sources.
+An API that provides sentiment analysis for various purposes.
+It helps users understand the sentiment around topics such as stocks and cryptocurrencies using data from social media.
+Currently, the data comes exclusively from Reddit.

 ## Features
 - **Keyword-based Sentiment Analysis**: Analyze sentiment based on specific keywords.